-- 1) roof replacement - 2) interior or exterior house painting
+- 1. roof replacement

+- 2. interior or exterior house painting

+- 3. house restoration (historic preservation)

+- 4. redecorating

-- 3) house restoration (historic preservation) - 4) redecorating - 5) lawn mowing, leaf raking, or snow removal - 6) tree or brush trimming
+- 5. lawn mowing, leaf raking, or snow removal

+- 6. tree or brush trimming

-- 1) An applicant may receive a Senior Repair Service Grant to address an eligible activity and also be eligible to receive additional assistance through another rehabilitation assistance program described in this manual. - 2) A Senior Repair Service Grant may be offered to an applicant, even if the property received assistance from GMD through another rehabilitation program in the same program year. - 3) A Senior Repair Service Grant shall not exceed the maximum amount of \$1,000 within the program year. - 4) A Senior Repair Service Grant recipient shall not be required to pay administrative expenses related to processing of the application. - 5) Repayment of the grant is not required even if the grant is provided in conjunction with another rehabilitation assistance program.
+- 1. An applicant may receive a Senior Repair Service Grant to address an eligible activity and also be eligible to receive additional assistance through another rehabilitation assistance program described in this manual. - 2.
+A Senior Repair Service Grant may be offered to an applicant, even if the property received assistance from GMD through another rehabilitation program in the same program year. - 3.
+A Senior Repair Service Grant shall not exceed the maximum amount of \$1,750 within the program year. - 4.
+A Senior Repair Service Grant recipient shall not be required to pay administrative expenses related to processing of the application. - 5.
+Repayment of the grant is not required even if the grant is provided in conjunction with another rehabilitation assistance program. - 6.
+Reimbursements will not be given for payments made outside the application process.